 Race buses were still circulating between the finish line and the resorts, and a charter was using the Disney Springs slot.
 Luckily I saw a bus labeled Disney Springs in the DAK spot, and we climbed aboard on faith.
 When I saw the Cirque de Soleil tent I knew we had made it.

 First on our agenda was brunch with Becky of Disney In Your Day and company, which was delightful – more on that to come in a later review, of course.
 After that we ducked into the Dress Shop, just to look.
 No, really, we didn’t even buy anything this time!
 (Because runDisney already takes all my money.
 Have I mentioned I love my new race jacket?)

 |I said we didn’t buy anything; I didn’t say we didn’t WANT to buy anything.|

-After our shopping adventures we picked up a bus to Animal Kingdom Lodge and then straight onto the bus to Disney's Animal Kingdom.
+After our shopping adventures we grabbed a bus to Animal Kingdom Lodge and then when straight onto the bus to Disney’s Animal Kingdom.
 We paused on the way in to make some very normal hand gestures.

 We already had a FastPass open, for Dinosaur, so we rode that.